Head Nurse Congress

 Magenta Coaching Solutions

-The Veterinary Practice Management Association exists to provide individuals who are involved in the management of veterinary practice with an effective means of communication and interaction with others with similar interests, as well as a forum for promoting, providing and recognising training and excellence in all aspects of veterinary practice management.
+The Veterinary Management Group exists to provide individuals who are involved in the management of veterinary practice with an effective means of communication and interaction with others with similar interests, as well as a forum for promoting, providing and recognising training and excellence in all aspects of veterinary practice management.
 With an active national and regional structure, the VPMA is also able to give its members a voice with which to lobby at all levels.

 VN Times is the monthly news-led publication for RVNs and those training to be veterinary nurses.
 Reaching more than 14,000 named readers every month, the magazine aims to be a cheerleader for the profession, not only providing the latest and best in clinical research, but finding out what VNs can really do, believe in and deserve, both in and out of work.
 Spearheaded by editor Rebecca Hubbard, VN Times is the magazine cheering from the sidelines.
 Because, well, VNs rock!